-A limited number of small single rooms will be available in Elmwood and Pinewood Halls only.
+A limited number of small single rooms will be available in Elmwood, Pinewood, Spruce, and Laurel Halls only.
 The Office of Residential Life will evaluate each resident’s needs and the feasibility of placing a resident in a single.
-Any resident that desires a single room must contact the Office of Disability Services by February 23, 2018 specifying the nature of their situation.
+Students who have requested a single room through the Office of Disability Services by February 22, 2021 and who have specified the nature of their situation will be given priority for a single room.
 All supporting documentation (i.e. doctor’s note) must be submitted to the Disability Services for Students Office with requests.
 Please understand that such requests are not guaranteed.

-Double rooms will not be converted to singles – no exceptions!
+Generally speaking, Double rooms will not be converted to singles after our bed allocation process has been completed– no exceptions!

-14. How do I live at Pier Village or the University Bluffs?
+14. How do I live at the University Bluffs?

-In order to live at Pier Village or the University Bluffs, resident students must submit their $150 housing deposit and complete an application between January 16 and February 16.
+In order to live at the University Bluffs, resident students must submit their $150 housing deposit and complete an application between December 14 and February 15.
 Applications are available via Webadvisor.
-Information sessions about the complexes will be held throughout February.
-Pier Village houses students in groups of four in two bedroom apartments.
+Information sessions about the complex will be held throughout February.
 The University Bluffs house two students in one bedroom apartments.
 Groups that can fill an entire apartment are preferred but not required.
 Rising Juniors and Seniors will receive first priority over rising sophomores.